JoinTheAlliance/agentmemory/README.md

 - `min_samples` (int): The number of samples (or total weight) in a neighborhood for a point to be considered as a core point.
 - `category` (str): The category of the collection to be clustered.
 - `filter_metadata` (dict, optional): Additional metadata for filtering the memories before clustering.
 Defaults to None.
-- `unique` (bool, optional): Whether to return only unique memories.
+- `novel` (bool, optional): Whether to return only novel memories.
 Defaults to False.

 ## Memory Clustering